RKL eSolutions | Technology Insights, Tips and Trends

 3. In the User Mapping page, grant the user SQLAgentOperatorRole for MSDB.
 This will allow the user to start a SQL Agent job without giving them unneeded permissions in SQL.

-4. Manually create this path in Windows Explorer on the user's workstation: C:Program FilesMicrosoft SQL Server100ToolsBinn
+1. Manually create a path in Windows Explorer on the user's workstation, example: C:\SQLBATCH

-1. Create a New Text document and rename the extention from TXT to BAT on the user's desktop
+1. Create a New Text document and rename the extension from TXT to BAT on the user's desktop

 2. Right-click the new BAT document and choose Edit